As the face and voice of your brand, a Spokesperson is the gatekeeper of your brand’s reputation.

 By the same token, don’t assume a journalist always has it right, journalists are not immune to human error.
-If a reporter says something a little off key say “I’d have to verify that before I could respond to it”
+If a reporter says something a little off-key say “I’d have to verify that before I could respond to it”

 Don't try to argue with or embarrass journalists

-Trying to make a journalist look silly, or being antagonistic with them won’t do your image any favours.
+Trying to make a journalist look silly, or being antagonistic with them won’t do your image any favors.
 When you keep it classy and respectful, you are much more likely to get your message across.